 Stratner recommended asking three simple questions in surveys to figure out exactly what your customers want: "What would you like us to stop doing?
 What would you like us to start doing?
 What should we continue doing?"
 These questions will help you figure out key issues in the customer experience and provide a starting point for improvement.

 Rita Tochner, head of corporate marketing at contextual marketing firm Pontis, said that it's important to have strong systems in place to help identify when a client's needs aren't being met.
-[For a side-by-side comparison of the best CRM software, visit our sister site Top Ten Reviews]
+[Related: See our reviews of the best CRM software.]

 "Having regular interactions with customers will result in more relevant engagement consistently optimized by your business," Tochner said.
 "What this allows is a complete picture of your client, a 360-degree view as dynamic as the individual, showcasing trends and giving actionable insights to enhance their customer journey."